In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

 Rice Vinegar

-Be careful not to choose seasoned rice vinegar or sushi vinegar, as these contain added sugar and differ from regular vinegar.
+Avoid seasoned rice vinegar or sushi vinegar, as they contain added sugar and are different from regular rice vinegar.

 Dashi